MagicKrol/C64-NewLands/README.md

 Improvements:

 - Minor UI changes
+- Decreased chances of being attacked by pirates

 Bugs:

-- Colony info screen was displaying wrong clony max. size (actually island size)
+- Colony info screen was displaying wrong colony max. size (actually island size)
 - Fixed text formating in News
 - Fixed Joystick in Port#2 (you can now use any joystick anytime)
 - Resolved issue of not decreasing colony used space when fort is getting destroyed